Which of the following functional groups contains a carbonyl grou... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Amide, Aldehyde, Alcohol, and Ether.
+Identify the functional groups listed in the problem: Amide, Aldehyde, Ether, and Alcohol.

+Understand the structure of a carbonyl group, which is a carbon atom double-bonded to an oxygen atom (C=O).

+Recognize that an amide is a functional group where the carbonyl group (C=O) is directly bonded to a nitrogen atom (N).

-Conclude that the functional group containing a carbonyl group bonded to a nitrogen atom is the amide.
+Conclude that the functional group containing a carbonyl group bonded to a nitrogen atom is an amide.

 Watch next